Price:

 Other shops and larger chain restaurants that can accommodate larger groups are located on Kawabata Street proper.
 The street is mostly filled with eating and drinking establishments stacked 2-3 high.
 For example the Daishi Shimura building (external map link) alone houses Sundal Kitchen, a traveler friendly cafe with a great sense of community, and Bar Zarame, a Ginza-like cocktail and Italian food bar but with reasonable prices on the second floor, and Rock Bar Edge and a sports bar called Milanista on the 3rd.
 But the other buildings on the street are equally interesting.
 You may have to dig a little to discover your new experience but it is well worth the effort.

 Drinks and Food: You can get any kind of drinks in the area but there are some of the best sake joints in Tokyo in a more casual atmosphere like Mako-Ya or Izayoi (十六夜), a small izakaya near the end of Ginko Alley.
 But if you want original cocktails hit up Bar Zarame.
-The food choices are vast from sea food to Thai, Chinese, Italian, French, Michelin Star rated yakitori at Birdland and gourmet wagyu beef at Sato Buriand (徳湖里) if you can get a reservation (external link), modern as well as traditional Japanese fare, and a 24 hour Chinese restaurant called Gyoza Sakaba that’s pretty cheap!
+The food choices are vast from sea food to Thai, Chinese, Italian, French, Michelin Star rated yakitori at Birdland and gourmet wagyu beef at Sato Buriand (徳湖里) if you can get a reservation (external link), modern as well as traditional Japanese fare, and a 24-hour Chinese restaurant called Gyoza Sakaba that’s pretty cheap!
 There are also quite a few sushi restaurants in the area, and even a spice and halal food shop.

 Music and Entertainment: The area also has a few great places for music and entertainment.
-Live jazz events are held at Jazz Bar Klavier just out of Asagaya’s south exit, Cool Dread, Reggae bar across from Smile Hotel has DJ and live events, and a tiny live blues bar sits on Ginko Alley called Chicago.
+Live jazz events are held at Jazz Bar Klavier just out of Asagaya’s south exit, Cool Dread, a Reggae bar across from Smile Hotel, has DJ and live events, and a tiny live blues bar sits on Ginko Alley called Chicago.
 Havana Club Tres darts bar (home to the neighborhood cats) is a good place to hear music and an old style karaoke joint called Sound Inn located in the basement under the Smile Hotel is great if you want that Japanese karaoke experience on the cheaper side.
 Interestingly “kawabata” means “river bank” and the biggest surprise is the Japanese style fishing pond just behind Family Mart.
 But don’t be fooled, although it may seem like shooting fish in a barrel, these fish are some of the most clever you will encounter!
 This is truly a Japanese experience!
 During the Tanabata Festival in August there is an art installation of brightly colored fish as part of the Bata Art exhibition, where you’ll find other outdoor and gallery art installations in the area in August.

 Guidance and Accommodation: Many places have English menus and some staff speak English.
 The environment is welcoming to visitors and tourists, singles or families, young and old.
 Unlike Star Road or Ichiban Gai street there are some larger chain restaurants and other privately owned establishments with more space to accommodate groups and some places are open 24 hours!
 There are ATM’s in 7-Eleven, Family Mart, and the Japan Post Office near the entrance of Kawabata Dori Street.